 “Thank you, Miss ….”

 “I’m Magda Galanis, the gallery owner.
 Ms. Anderson, put away your cell phone.
-We don’t allow photography anywhere in the gallery because .tdegrade”
+We don’t allow photography anywhere in the gallery because the intense flashes can degrade the oil paintings.”

-“Yes, of course,” Millie said as she walked towards the Russian exhibit.
+“Yes, of course,” Millie said as she walked toward the Russian exhibit.

-The Russian section was crowded with admirers gathered around Valerian Bukovski.
+Millie found the Russian section crowded with admirers gathered around Valerian Bukovski.
 A translator was standing next to him, interpreting questions and answers.
 Millie maneuvered towards one of his portraits that didn’t have as many people admiring it.

-The portrait, titled Girl with Golden Hair, was a profile study of a beautiful young woman, illuminated from two sources: facing her and behind her head.
+The portrait, titled “Girl with Golden Hair,” was a profile study of a beautiful young woman, illuminated from two sources: facing her and behind her head.
 While her nearly photo-realistic face had the right shades of pink for her cheeks and lips, Bukovsky rendered her blond hair in streaks of gold, complementing her single gold earring.

 “Stunning, isn’t it?” a female voice behind her said.

 Turning around to acknowledge the comment, Millie realized that the woman speaking was Lendina Bisha.
-Standing next to her was Imer Bisha, her husband, obviously forcing a smile.
-Millie fought the urge to run, knowing that these may be the people who ordered her murder just two weeks earlier.
+Standing beside her was Imer Bisha, her husband, obviously forcing a smile.
+Millie fought the urge to run, knowing that these may be the people who ordered Anne Merrick’s murder just two weeks earlier.
 But she had a role to play, now thankful for participating in the drama club at Northwestern.

 “Why yes, it is.
 The warmth of the brush strokes in gold draws you in, doesn’t it?
 Are these works commissioned portraits paid for by wealthy clients, or are they the private collection of Bukovski?”

 “These are from his private collection,” Lendina said.
-“He charges a million dollars for a commissioned portrait; I hear he’s booked up for three years.
+“He charges a million dollars for a commissioned portrait.
 The one you’re looking at is a steal at $750,000.”

 “That’s relatively high for such a young artist, is it not?”

-“Oh no, the international buzz on Bukovski is so strong that we feel that these pieces will triple in value in five years, Miss ….”
+“Oh no, the international buzz on Bukovski is so strong that we feel these pieces will triple in value in five years, Miss ….”

 “Oh, forgive me.
 I’m Daphne Devon Anderson.
 I’m here on behalf of Cecile Milton.
-They’re on an extended vacation but asked me to review the gallery’s offerings.”chairman of the board of this art emporiumsaidsuppressing her
+They’re on an extended vacation but asked me to review the gallery’s offerings.”

+“I’m Lendina Bisha, Ms. Anderson.
+I’m the chairman of the board of this art emporium.
+May I introduce my husband, Imer?”

+“Delighted to meet both of you,” Millie said, suppressing her nervousness.

 “Milton Gears, the people with the unique alloy that wears better than stainless steel,” Imer Bisha said.

 “Why yes, we do most of our business with military contractors.”

-“I’m Lendina Bisha, Ms. Anderson.
-I’m the Chairman of the Board of this Art Emporium.
-This is my husband, Imer.”

-“Delighted to meet both of you,” Millie lied, trying desperately to not feign nervousness.

-“Miss Daphne,” Imer Bisha said, “I founded a Hines company called Chicago Digital Consultants.
-One of their specialties is computer security.
-With all the intrusive industrial espionage rampant these days, CDC has some very sophisticated solutions to deal with that.”
+“Miss Daphne, I founded a company called Chicago Cyber Engineering.
+One of our specialties is computer security.
+With all the intrusive industrial espionage rampant these days, CCE has some very sophisticated solutions to deal with that.”

 “I’ll be sure to pass that along to our IT Department, Mr. Bisha.”